1. RP is rare, but not ultra-thin

 This chart no longer plots the 2036 extrapolation.
 Instead, it starts with the first visible RP asset-pricing event and rebuilds the historical path into 2026 from publicly disclosed financings, upfront deal payments, and comparable valuation anchors.
 Hovering over each yearly node reveals the financing events that appeared in that year and their shares of that year's incremental capital signal.

-The line shows the year-end RP pipeline-valuation path after normalizing public capital events; the 2026 endpoint is fixed to the current main-report midpoint of $4.52B.
+The line shows the year-end RP capital-footprint path after normalizing public capital events; the 2026 endpoint is fixed to the current main-report midpoint of $4.52B.

 The curve begins in 2019 because that is the earliest year in the current scope with a directly quotable RP asset-pricing event, namely the Meira / Janssen upfront around bota-vec.